Textualize/textual/docs/styles/height.md

 ## Example

-This examples applies a widget with a height of 50% of the screen.
+This examples creates a widget with a height of 50% of the screen.

 === "height.py"